localstack/docs/content/en/aws/fis/index.md

 ---

 Basic support for the Fault Injection Simulator (FIS) service is included in LocalStack Pro.
 The local FIS API allows you to introduce faults to other services - in order to check how your setup behaves when parts of it stop working.
-The full list of such possible fault introductions - called "actions" - available in AWS is [here](https://docs.aws.amazon.com/fis/latest/userguide/fis-actions-reference.html).
+The full list of such possible fault injections - called "actions" - is available in the [AWS docs](https://docs.aws.amazon.com/fis/latest/userguide/fis-actions-reference.html).

 In general, calls to FIS contain the following information: